helloravisha/aws-elasticsearch-rest/README.md

 ## Elastic Container Service
-Containers are the next level of virtual computing that came after virtual machines. containers are easily deployable with different services like docker, rocket etc. Containers are the most frequently used packaging component in today cloud world.
-Therefore container orchestartion is the most important task in todays container world, Today we ave different container orchestartion frameworks like Kubernetes, Docker Swarm and many managed services like GKE, AKE, OKE and ECS.
+Containers are the next level of virtual computing that came after virtual machines.
+Containers are easily deployable with different services like Docker, Rocket etc. Containers are the most frequently used packaging component in today cloud world,Therefore container orchestartion is the most important task in todays container world and today we have different container orchestartion frameworks like Kubernetes, Docker Swarm and many managed services like GKE, AKE, OKE and ECS.
-I had levaraged ECS from Amazon for container orchestartion services by leveraged the autoscaling group\
+I had levaraged ECS from Amazon for container orchestartion services by leveraging the autoscaling group\
 which provides high availability.

 ## Cluster Details
 ![Alt text](docs/ECS-Cluster.png)

 ## Configuartion
 ![Alt text](docs/ECS-AutoScaling-Group.png)